inchiresolver/inchiresolver/docs/protocol.rst

 InChI Resolver API Resources
 ----------------------------

 The root entry point or top level of a InChI Resolver instance has to be accessible at a valid absolute URL path.
 Starting from there a InChI Resolver instance has to reply by fully supporting the JSON:API media type `application/vnd.api+json <https://jsonapi.org/>`_.

-At the current level of implementation of the InChI Resolver Protocol the following top level resource objects have to be made accessible:
+At the current level of implementation of the InChI Resolver Protocol, the following top level resource objects have to be made accessible:

-- **inchis** (browsable index of all InChI instances available at a InChI resolver instance)
+- **inchis** (browsable index of all available InChI instances at this InChI resolver instance)
-- **organizations** (list of all organizations known by this InChI resolver instance publishing InChI related data)
+- **organizations** (list of any organizations known by this InChI resolver instance publishing InChI related data)
-- **publishers** (list of all publishers known by this InChI resolver instance publishing InChI related entry points [see next point])
+- **publishers** (list of any publishers known by this InChI resolver instance publishing InChI related entry points [see next point])
 - **entrypoints** (list of all web resource entry points known by this InChI resolver instance providing InChI related web resource end points [see next point])
-- **endpoints** (list of all web resource/schema/documentation end points known by this InChI resolver instance providing data with or about InChI)
+- **endpoints** (list of any web resource/schema/documentation end points known by this InChI resolver instance providing data with or about InChI)
-- **mediatypes** (list of all media types listed by end point resources at this InChI resolver instance)
+- **mediatypes** (list of any media types listed by end point resources at this InChI resolver instance)

 Example: `PubChem Demonstration InChI Resolver [Top level at https://pubchem.inchi-resolver.org/] <https://pubchem.inchi-resolver.org/>`_